Jacob-Brown-950/Qualys-Lab/README.md

 ## Objective

-The goal of this project is to set up a vulnerability management lab using Qualys Community Edition.
-This home lab is designed to simulate a Windows 10 environment where outdated software is intentionally installed to create vulnerability flags.
-By doing this, I aim to gain practical experience in identifying and remediating vulnerabilities, a critical skill for my career as an entry-level IT technician.
+Welcome to my Vulnerability Management Lab!
+In this project, I set up a lab using Qualys Community Edition to practice identifying and remediating vulnerabilities in a Windows 10 environment.
+This hands-on experience is perfect for anyone looking to dive into the world of vulnerability management—especially for those of us starting our careers in IT!

 ### Skills Learned

+Through this project, I picked up some valuable skills, including:

-- Understanding of vulnerability management processes.
+- Understanding how vulnerability management works in real-world scenarios.
-- Practical experience with Qualys for vulnerability scanning.
+- Gaining practical experience with Qualys for scanning vulnerabilities.
-- Knowledge of configuring virtual machines and networking.
+- Learning to configure virtual machines and set up networking.
-- Experience in identifying and remediating software vulnerabilities.
+- Identifying and fixing software vulnerabilities.
-- Insight into the importance of regular software updates and patches.
+- Recognizing the importance of keeping applications and operating systems up to date.

 ### Tools Used

+Here’s a quick look at the tools I used for this lab:

-- **Qualys Community Edition**: For vulnerability scanning.
+- **Qualys Community Edition**: This is my go-to for vulnerability scanning.
-- **Oracle VirtualBox**: To simulate a Windows 10 machine.
+- **Oracle VirtualBox**: Perfect for simulating a Windows 10 environment.
-- **Outdated Software**: VLC Media Player (version 1.1.1) and Firefox (version 1.4.0) to create vulnerabilities.
+- **Outdated Software**: I intentionally used older versions of VLC Media Player (version 1.1.1) and Firefox (version 1.4.0) to create some vulnerability flags.

 ## Table of Contents